Lawyerless.app

 Notice Requirement

-A stipulation that one party must inform the other within a certain timeframe about the Force Majeure event.
+A clause that mandates one party to inform the other within a set timeframe about the occurrence of a force majeure event.

 Have a contract to analyze?